July 6-11, 2014 Expedition near Mt. Rainier south of Seattle WA

 Course Goals & Skills Covered:

-The goal of this camp session is to provide participants with hands-on learning about Wild Edible Foods & Herbal Medicine.
+The goal of this expedition is to provide participants with hands-on learning about Wild Edible Foods & Herbal Medicine.

 Skills covered include: